Swagmiral/BT-Tone-Slapper/README.md

 - Converts WAV, MP3, FLAC, OGG, Opus, M4A, AAC, WMA, AIFF, AIF, and CAF audio automatically.
 - Rebuilds the indexed mSBC prompt bank and all known integrity fields.
-- Opens and validates existing compatible `.bin` containers.
+- Opens and validates existing compatible `.bin` sound packs.
 - Uploads through the verified JBL BLE service after explicit user confirmation.
-- Downloads and verifies the OEM English recovery container before every restore.
+- Downloads and verifies the OEM English recovery sound pack before every restore.
 - Falls back to the pinned OEM copy in this GitHub repository when the manufacturer download fails.
 - Produces a single portable EXE with no dependencies on the destination PC.

-The OEM file is saved beside the EXE after successful verification.
+The verified OEM recovery sound pack is saved beside the EXE.
 Build reuses that copy when valid; Restore OEM always attempts a fresh manufacturer download first.
 Unknown file sizes or hashes are rejected and are never trusted automatically.